-The four major phases of Timor-Leste's history have shaped civil society development: Portuguese rule and its decline (1702-1975), Indonesian rule (1975-1999), the emergency period (1999-2001), and the transition to independence from 2002 to today.
 Many CSOs emerged in 1999 to fill the vacuum of a non-functioning government and help distribute emergency assistance.
 Some CSOs that exist today continue to provide services, oversight, and advocacy.
-Too few CSOs demonstrate strong internal organisational capacity to effectively and efficiently articulate and implement their mandate.
-This is partly due to competing priorities for limited resources between providing services for their constituents or organisational development.
-Prior development assistance often did not include resources for organisational development, were short-term, and were theme focused.
-The Government and some development partners provide grants for technical training and ad-hoc organisational strengthening training as a prerequisite for CSOs to implement a grant.
-However, this training often lacks a consistent, comprehensive, and longterm approach.
-Organisational development is not often continued by the CSOs after the end of funding assistance.
-CSO leaders have strong technical expertise (legal degrees, for example) which needs to be complemented with organisational development.
-Staff retention has been, and continues to be, problematic.
-Educated, well-trained, experienced CSO staff are often tempted away with higher salaries, further contributing to a capacity vacuum.
+Too few CSOs demonstrate strong internal organizational capacity to effectively and efficiently articulate and implement their mandate.
+This is partly due to competing priorities for limited resources between providing services for their constituents or organizational development.
+Prior development assistance often did not include resources for organizational development, were short-term, and theme focused.
+The Government and some development partners provide grants for technical training and ad-hoc organizational strengthening training as a prerequisite for CSOs to implement a grant.
+However, this training often lacks a consistent, comprehensive, and long-term approach.
+Organizational development is not often continued by the CSOs after the end of funding assistance.
+CSO leaders have strong technical expertise (legal degrees, for example) which needs to be complemented with organizational development.
+Staff retention has and continues to be problematic.
+An educated, welltrained, experienced CSO staff is often recruited away with higher salaries, further contributing to a capacity vacuum.
 Inadequate internal controls leave CSOs vulnerable to fiscal governance and credibility issues.
-Women's employment as CSO decision-makers and their access to CSO services are hindered by gender inequality.8 Women hold very few visible leadership and decision-making roles in CSOs.
-Since the promulgation of the domestic violence law in Timor-Leste in 2010, civil society has been actively involved in monitoring the implementation of the new law and more importantly reporting on the role of stakeholders involved, for instance, the judiciary, lawyers, police, government sector, health care professionals and the community leaders.
+Women's employment as CSO decision makers and their access to CSO services is hindered by gender inequality.8

+Some CSOs provide services to include health, education, and legal assistance, and other NGOs advocate for democratic approaches for land, justice, education, and other issues.
+NGOs operate nationally and sub-nationally.
+Women hold very few visible leadership and decision-making roles in CSOs.
+Since the promulgation of the domestic violence law in Timor-Leste in 2010, civil society have been actively involved in monitoring the implementation of the new law and more importantly reporting on the role of stakeholders involved, for instance, the judiciary, lawyers, police, government sector, health care professionals and the community leaders.